The ideal week for Larks, Owls, and Third Birds

 4. Recovery: In some cases, recovery will mean doing nothing (or something that is energy giving) and can be left open.
 But in other cases, these trough periods can be devoted to low energy tasks, ensuring we get what we need done, without draining our energy for the next deep work session.

 Once you’ve scheduled deep work, we recommend adding the rituals you value most using recurrent tasks.
-Having these in your calendar can be an important visual reminder not to deprioritize them.
+Having these in your calendar can be an important visual signal to prioritize these rituals.

 Next, consider how you want to use your rebound time.
 For Larks and Third Birds, this falls in the afternoon, whereas for Owls, these fall in the morning.
 Add Frames for creative tasks or allocate this time to collaborative work sessions.

 Finally, add Frames during those low-energy periods.
 These should be dedicated to low-energy tasks only and have recovery built in.
+(Naps are perfectly acceptable!)
 You will want more breaks in these Frames.

-Once you have your ideal week Framed in your calendar, you have the guideposts needed to plan your days.
+Once your ideal week is Framed in your calendar, you have the guideposts needed to plan your days.

 Ideal weeks for Larks, Owls, and Third Birds

 Your ideal week is highly personal and designed based on your unique rhythms, motivations, and constraints.
-It may need adjusting as you experiment with time blocking in this way, and even once you feel like you’ve found a good rhythm, we suggest revisiting it at least quarterly to make sure the Frames you set still serve you.
+It may need adjusting as you experiment with time blocking in this way.
+Even once you feel like you’ve found a good rhythm, we suggest revisiting it at least quarterly to make sure the Frames you set still serve you.

 These example ideal weeks are merely starting points.
-The possibilities to personalize for how you work best, are endless.
+The possibilities for you personalize your ideal week are endless.

 1. Ideal week for Morning Larks: